mupioneersymposium/mupioneersymposium.github.io/travel.md

 # Travel Awards
 <hr style="clear: both;" />

-The applications is open now until 8th January, 2018 for the 2nd Annual MU Plant Research Symposium Travel Award.
-Please read the following instructions carefully;
+Travel Award applications and abstract submissions are now open for the 2nd Annual MU Plant Research Symposium.
+Applications and submissions will be accepted until January 8th, 2018.
 <hr style="clear: both;" />
-In order to be eligible for travel award, you must submit abstract for Oral or Poster presentation.
-If you are interested in applying for a travel award, please fill out the additional part for the travel award form under the "Abstract" tab  as well as register for the symposium under the “Registration” tab.
-All travel award recipients will be provided lodging and parking for the night of 7th February and 8th February, 2018.
-If additional funds remain, they will be awarded based on the travel needs of each individual.
-Recipients can use up to the additional awarded amount (if applicable), and will need to provide receipts for travel costs within **five** working days after the end of the symposium to be reimbursed.
+Submission of an abstract for Oral or Poster presentation is required to be eligible for a travel award.
+For those interested in travel awards please complete the additional information in the abstract submission form as well as completing the registration form.
+All travel award applicants will be provided lodging and parking for the nights of February 7th and 8th 2018.
+Additional funds to cover travel expenditures will be awarded based on need and availability of funds after lodging and parking are provided.
+Recipients of additional awards will need to provide receipts for travel costs within five working days after the end of the symposium to be reimbursed.
 <hr style="clear: both;" />
 For questions related to travel award please email to Katy Guthrie at **klgdn2@mail.missouri.edu**